finishing.com logo ips1

 I would like to know if any body has any first-hand knowledge of a product that can hold up and be applied without having to remove the tank.

-Our current method is to remove and ship the tank 150 miles to get it spark tested and re-korosealed.
+Our current method is to remove and ship the tank 150 miles to get it spark tested and re-Korosealed.

 Larry Lausin

-Naval Aviation Depot - San Deigo, California USA
+- San Diego, California USA

-I don't think you're going to find such a coating, Larry, and think that a do-able approach might be to find a lining service who is able to visit you to strip and Koroseal re-line in situ.
+A. I don't think you're going to find such a coating, Larry, and think that a do-able approach might be to find a lining service who is able to visit you to strip and Koroseal re-line in situ.
 Good luck.

 Ted Mooney, P.E.

-Larry,
+A. Larry,

 I'm sorry to say but I think that you are being led up the proverbial garden path.
-A coating is a coating is a coating, ie. it's an ultra thin membrane which, even were it made from pure tfe and IF tfe could be 'painted' on and IF it would stick/glue perfectly it would FAIL because sooner (probably) or later (less probable) it is going to get scratched and being an ultra thin coating you are now back at base one to the apparently damaged Koroseal lining.
+A coating is a coating is a coating, ie. it's an ultra thin membrane which, even were it made from pure TFE and IF tfe could be 'painted' on and IF it would stick/glue perfectly it would FAIL because sooner (probably) or later (less probable) it is going to get scratched and being an ultra thin coating you are now back at base one to the apparently damaged Koroseal lining.

 You have two options, re-Koroseal or, if the tank is relatively small, consider please a dual laminate construction.
-A dual laminate in this case would consist of min. l/4" thick uPVC which has an outer reinforcement bonded to it of fibreglass.
+A dual laminate in this case would consist of min.
+1/4" thick uPVC which has an outer reinforcement bonded to it of fibreglass.
 You will appreciate that any flexible liner is never, ever as chemically resistant as the pure material.
 I'd go a step further and demand that you either use a Trovidur or a Simona uPVC material, that all corners are bent (which means, too, forming the 4 bottom 3-part edge corners) and, of course, to have the final unit spark tested for weld integrity.
 Obviously this work has to be done by a copasetic dual laminate fabricator, an ordinary fiberglass fabricator even if given a well made all-PVC tank could, in my experience, cause it to fail!
 Finally, as with a good Koroseal type liner, I'd want to see a 'plate' overlay over the air/liquid interface to prevent oxidization at this juncture.
 Yes, this has been done before ... even as far back as l969 on 15 foot dia. chlorate cell tanks for Hooker Chemical in Mississippi although now the bonding methods are vastly simplified. ... a Canadian world's first, by the way!

 Cheers!